-Peter, a retired actor, lives with his partner of sixty years, Douglas.
+FILM INFO: Peter, lives with his partner of sixty years, Douglas.
 Both in their eighties.
-The couple reflect on their age and changing relationship.
-Along with friends they offer an intimate view into how old age affects their lives: from getting out of bed in the morning to how they think about the future.
+They reflect on their age and changing relationship.
+Along with friends, they offer an intimate view into how old age affects their lives.